saarahah/Eat-The-Burger/README.md

 For future cyborgs who need to feed on data rather than food.
 It is a "restaurant" app that lets cyborgs input their cyburger of choice (that pun though).
 Since humans of the future may reside in the cloud they may need food options that are non-tangible.
 This website gives them that option.

+Whenever a cyborg submits a cyburger's name, the app will display the burger on the left side of the page -- waiting to be consumed with emotional detachment.

+Each cyburger in the waiting area also has an EAT button.
+When the user clicks it, the cyburger will move to the right side of the page.

+Cyburger app will store every burger in a database, whether devoured or not.
+Cyburger will accept all your data.

+You can delete the cyburger, but it will always remain.

  ## License

 This project is licensed under none.